krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-Which of the following tasks are part of the process when configuring a managed instance group?
+Q. Which of the following tasks are part of the process when configuring a managed instance group?
 (Pick two).
 ```
 ```
 Defining Health checks